The Best of Everything

 Brian, Mary.
 A WAMPAS Baby Star with Joan in 1926, she consoled Joan at graveside in 1958 when her mother died.
 (Both of their mothers had been active in the Motion Picture Mothers association.)
 (JCB)

-Brinke, Anna.
+Brinke, Anna Marie.
 See Mamacita.

 The first chance I got, I went to see Sally, Irene and Mary.
 She was beautiful, all right, in spite of her hair parted in the middle to give her a madonna look.
 And her legs were beautiful even though she used them to dance the Charleston like a lady wrestler.
 But she played her part like a chocolate-covered cherry hard outside, and breaking up all gooey with a sticky center.
 I didnt care for her She isnt truly like a chocolate-covered cherry; she is like biting into a delectable piece of wedding cake and hitting the brass ring.
 Click here to read the rest of the essay.
 Louise Brooks Society.
 IMDb info.

-Browning, Tod.
-(7/12/1882 - 10/6/1962) Perhaps best known for directing 1932's Freaks, Browning also directed Joan and Lon Chaney in '27's The Unknown, a film that seems to mirror Browning's biography, since he ran away from home at age 16 to follow a circus girl.
-(He eventually made a total of 9 films with Chaney.)
-He began working as an actor after meeting D.W.
-Griffith (appearing in Intolerance) and began directing in 1914, ending his career in 1939.
-IMDb info.
 Brynner, Yul.
 In MD, Christina says that Brynner was one of the many "uncles" who hung around Joan.
 One day he appeared at the door of Joan's Brentwood home in full "King and I" regalia, scaring the bejesus out of little Christina and scarring her for life, probably.

-Official Charles Busch Website.
+Official Charles Busch website.
+Wikipedia page.

 |